Last Updated: September 1, 2021

 Cashbacks are points you get for shopping in a certain store or ordering from a certain website.
-The main difference between presenting a coupon and getting cashback points is that with cashbacks you don’t get the discount upfront.
-After you accumulate enough points, you can get discounts on your future purchases.
+The main difference between presenting a coupon and getting cashback points is that you don’t get the discount upfront with cashback.
+Instead, after you accumulate enough points, you can get discounts on your future purchases.

 So, let’s sum up the stats:

 Shoppers enjoy receiving coupons and special offers.
 Some prefer to get them by mail, while others favor digital coupons.
 But coupon lovers tap into every opportunity to save on their purchases.

 Millennials are the most frequent coupon users — especially parents.
 Both millennials and Gen Xers frequently use paper and paperless coupons.
 Baby boomers, on the other hand, use paper coupons more, yet not as much as millennials.

 Millennials also use free coupon websites and savings apps more than older generations.

 Consumers believe that digital coupons generate brand loyalty, though price affects their purchasing decisions the most.
 That doesn’t stop them from actively looking out for deals on the social media of their favorite brands!

 So… got any coupons to share with us?